InsiteConnect for SX.e (v10) guide

-This document series outlines the integration elements included in the B2B Commerce Cloud (ISC) connector for Infor SX.e ERP.
+This document series outlines the integration elements included in the Optimizely Configured Commerce connector for Infor SX.e ERP.
 It identifies and defines the default integration points, along with the necessary details, including the field mapping and high-level technical processes.
-While these integration points and jobs cover a majority of the integration requirements with SX.e, there may be customer-specific requirements that you need to incorporate into a customer's ISC implementation.
+While these integration points and jobs cover a majority of the integration requirements with SX.e, there may be customer-specific requirements that you need to incorporate into a customer's Configured Commerce implementation.

-Insite's SX.e connector uses standard integration mechanisms between SX.e and ISC.
-This document focuses on Insite customers implementing a version of ISC and integrating it with Infor SX.e version 10, with implementation assistance from Insite partners.
+Configured Commerce SX.e connector uses standard integration mechanisms between SX.e and Configured Commerce.
+This document focuses on customers implementing a version of Configured Commerce and integrating it with Infor SX.e version 10, with implementation assistance from Optimizely partners.

 - Versions Supported: 10.3 On Prem

-- On-Premise Implementation You need to install the Insite Windows Integration Service application on a local Windows machine to orchestrate the integrations
+- On-Premise Implementation You need to install the Configured Commerce Windows Integration Service application on a local Windows machine to orchestrate the integrations

 - Payment Gateways: The Order Submit job assumes you use CenPOS with SX.e

-- Tax Calculators: ISC can call Avalara or an SX.e API to execute an order simulation, which returns tax amounts
+- Tax Calculators: Configured Commerce can call Avalara or an SX.e API to execute an order simulation, which returns tax amounts

 Complete the following pre-requisites before attempting this integration: